4 Ways To Help Your Lonely Teenager Navigate Their Loneliness

 I want you to think back a decade (or two, or three) and try to remember what it felt like to be a teenager.

 Were you happy, sad, angry, excited…or lonely?

 My guess is that you were probably each of those things — and perhaps all of them at once.

-Loneliness is not unique to a particular decade, gender, or class; it is a universal and pervasive experience.
+Statistics prove that loneliness is not unique to a particular decade, gender, or class; it is a universal and pervasive experience.

 She looks like me and sometimes behaves as I do, but if you were to ask her about the similarities we share, she would tell you that we’re poles apart — as night is to day.

 But maybe we’re not quite as different as she believes.

 She struggles with loneliness, just as I did at her age.

 Whether you belong to my generation or one that came earlier, I am going to share insights that I greatly needed as a parent in today’s world, explain why teenagers might feel lonely, and discover ways to get them the help they need.